siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 ### $FV - Firmware Version
 Read-only value.
 Can be queried.

+### $HP - Hardware Platform
+Read-only value.
+Reads 1 for TinyG Xmega series, 2 for Arduino Due G2 (ARM), 3 for TinyG v9 G2 (ARM)

 ### $HV - Hardware Version
 Read-write value.
-Set to 6 for version 6 or earlier board, Set to 7 for version 7 board.
+Set to 6 for version 6 or earlier board, Set to 7 for version 7 board, 8 for version 8.
 Used to configure switch and output ports which are somewhat different between revs.
-This is set to v7 by default.
+This is set to 8 by default.

 ### $ID - Unique Board Identifier
 Read-only value.
 Can be queried.